How The Opioid Epidemic Affects The Jewish Community

 • tramadol (Ultram)

-Addiction and recovery advocates say there are a number of factors that have prevented Jewish communities from understanding the full scope of opioid abuse among Jews.
+Addiction and recovery advocates say there are several factors that have prevented Jewish communities from understanding the full scope of opioid use disorder among Jews.

 Values Of Orthodox Judaism